 Soy has been connected to deforestation, and there is some truth to it.
 But not because tofu is on the rise.
 This week we take a close look at one of the more controversial crops.

 Main learning: most soy is used to feed animals, not humans

 Goal: don’t feel guilty about replacing meat with soy

 Impact: High 🌍🌎🌏🌍⚪️ (as part of eating less meat)

-There are many counter arguments that people have when it comes to eating less meat.
-One of the most common ones is that you will probably eat more soy products and that for soy products the Amazon is being cut down.
+There are many counterarguments that people have when it comes to eating less meat.
+One of the most common ones is that you will probably eat more soy products, which leads to the destruction of the rainforest.

 Of course there are plenty of ways to eat less meat without soy, but is there any truth to it?
 Let’s find out.

 Three products account for 60% of all deforestation: beef, palm oil, and soy.
 But what exactly is the role of soy?
 The wonderful people at Our World in Data have written an excellent answer to this question.
 Here is a summary.